-(i) To identify the relevant stakeholders
+(i) Identification of the relevant stakeholders

-(vii) To perform a multimodal transport market study
+(vii) Multimodal transport market study